 #5 Mauricio Pochettino (Tottenham Hotspur)

+No. 5 in the list of best managers in the world is Pochettino.
 The Argentine has been around the managerial circuit for quite a while.
 After impressing with his work at Espanyol, Pochettino found himself on his way to England.
 Though a brief stint with Southampton was fruitful, it is his time at Tottenham that casts him as one of the best managers on the planet.

 In his time at Spurs, Pochettino has brought several young players and made them household names.
 The likes of Harry Kane, Dele Alli, Kieran Trippier, Eric Dier and more recently, Harry Winks owe their success to the Argentine.